kmsaumcis/mcis6273_f17_datamining/homework/hw2/hw2.md

     * and then DROP the `SALE DATE` column when this is done.

-&#167;  Convert, binarize and scale the date as indicated:
+&#167;  Final clean and save the data as indicated:

-  * binarized the data -- you are free to use the very convenient [`Pandas.get_dummies()`](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.get_dummies.html#pandas.get_dummies) or reuse any code you produced from the last exercise.

-  * scale the data using [minmax scaling](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.minmax_scale.html#sklearn.preprocessing.minmax_scale), so all data values are in the entire dataset are between 0 and 1.

   * convert all `NaN` data to `0`.

   * strip and remove whitespace from any remaining columns that have text.
 You can use any method you want, but the [`Series.str.strip()`](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.str.strip.html#pandas.Series.str.strip) method might be of help.

+  * store the un-normalized, un-binarized file as `nyc_data_clean_unscaled.csv`

+&#167;  Binarize, scale and store the scaled DataFrame

+  * binarized the data -- you are free to use the very convenient [`Pandas.get_dummies()`](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.get_dummies.html#pandas.get_dummies) or reuse any code you produced from the last exercise.

+  * scale the data using [minmax scaling](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.minmax_scale.html#sklearn.preprocessing.minmax_scale), so all data values are in the entire dataset are between 0 and 1.

-&#167;  Store the cleaned DataFrame back as a CSV object (see HW0) and make sure this is turned in with your homework submission!
-You can name the file `nyc_data_clean.csv`.
+  * store the scaled dataset back as a CSV object (see HW0) and make sure this is turned in with your homework submission!
+You can name the file `nyc_data_clean_scaled.csv`.

 &#167;  **OPTIONAL BONUS WORTH UP TO 10 EXTRA CREDIT POINTS:** Get a free API key and use the [GeoNames API](http://www.geonames.org/export/ws-overview.html) to improve the data set, by adding a `lat` and `lon` coordinates to every property (using the address lookup).
 NOTE: the API limit is 20K calls for the day, so you will need to run this over several 24 hour periods between API limits (or use multiple accounts, or whatever).
 For the **first** student who _creates this dataset and makes it public on their Github account_ (and shares it with me or your classmates), I will offer you a **total of 10 extra credit points** that will be applied to your homework total for the course.
 Varying levels of completeness toward that goal will earn some points less than 10.